-Why do plyo push-ups?
+Why should you add the plyo push-up into your workout routine?
+Simple.
 They make your upper body more powerful.

 No, not powerful in the Marvel superhero sense.
 In fitness circles, “power” has a specific meaning: it’s how quickly you can apply force.
 The faster you can push or pull something — including yourself — the more power you have.